Who We Are

 Mr. Andreas Karasamanis

-Mr. Andreas Karasamanis is the Chief Executive Officer of Stelx Group, an international firm with offices in Limassol, London and Dubai.
+Mr. Andreas Karasamanis is the CEO of Stelx Group, an international firm with offices in Limassol, London and Dubai.
 The Stelx team has been active in business consultancy and management since 1992, as Stelx Group since 2007.
 He has helped the Group develop its Business Management and Financial Advisory services worldwide.
-His direct responsibilities include the supervision of the operations related to audit and accounting Services and providing assistance to the legal team regarding clients’ legal matters.

 Mr. Karasamanis earned a Master in Business Administration with a concentration in Finance from Saint John’s University in New York in 1991 and a Bachelor of Business Administration with a concentration in Accounting from the Bernard M. Baruch College, the City University of New York in 1990.